Stable Behavior, Limited Variation: Persona Validity in LLM Agents for Urban Sentiment Perception: Methodology

 \begin{quote} \ttfamily You are an impartial image annotator.
 Evaluate each image objectively,\\ without any personal or demographic lens.\\[4pt] [Same JSON annotation task and perception vocabulary as above.] \end{quote}

-We evaluate two reasoning modes: \texttt{think=True} (extended CoT, identical to the demographic persona setting) and \texttt{think=False} (direct response without an internal reasoning step), each producing a single annotation per image.
+We evaluate two reasoning modes: \texttt{think=True} (extended CoT, identical to the persona setting) and \texttt{think=False} (direct response without an internal reasoning step), each run 5 independent times over the same 50 images (250 annotations per condition).
+The modal sentiment across the 5 runs is used as the condition's prediction for each image.
 These two conditions let us ask, independently, whether persona prompting adds annotation value beyond the model's intrinsic visual understanding, and whether CoT reasoning influences agreement with human labels when no persona is present.